defold/defold.github.io/_posts/2023-09-31-Working-with-both-public-and-private-repos.md

 Depending on your resources and experience, your approach may of course vary.
 Here I'm describing what we considered and tried.
 I'm not suggesting it is the ultimate approach, only that it works for us currently.

 The Defold team is a small group of 6 people so we need to minimize the time spent on maintaining code.
-This means it was natual to start looking at workflows we are already familiar with.
+This means it was natural to start looking at workflows we are already familiar with.

 ### Mono repo